gmuller/golsequencer/README.markdown

 For more info please see the video and example audio at the bottom of the page.

-## Download

-Game of Life Sequencer Bank Beta- <a href="http://www.grantmuller.com/wp-content/uploads/golseqbank-beta-win.zip">WINDOWS</a> - <a href="http://www.grantmuller.com/wp-content/uploads/golseqbank-beta-osx.zip">OSX</a> - <a href="http://www.grantmuller.com/wp-content/uploads/golseqbank-beta-linux.zip">LINUX</a>

-You can check out the source or report an issue <a href="https://github.com/gmuller/golsequencer/issues">here</a>

 ## Compile from source

 1. `git clone git@github.com:gmuller/golsequencer.git`